 - 4 East Sicily Itinerary Map

 Depending on how many days you’ll spend in East Sicily, the perfect itinerary must include one, two, or the three cities.
 Bear in mind that a very quick introduction to the area requires at least one day in each city.
 Of course, you won’t get to know them well, but one day is enough to see each city’s main sites.
 Therefore, if you only have a weekend in Sicily, don’t try to see all three cities.
 If such is the case, limit yourself to Catania, and either Taormina or Syracuse.
 In all honesty, the architecture and landscape in Taormina and Syracuse are more spectacular.
 However, Catania’s vibe is unique and is perfectly connected to the entire island.
+Visit all three cities if you have at least four days.
 Of course, if you have more time, you should definitely visit Mount Etna and the baroque towns of the Val di Noto.

 Traveling between Catania, Taormina and Syracuse